uniot-io/uniot-docs/platform/sandbox/visual-editor/math.md

 Using these blocks, you can:

 - Perform basic arithmetic (addition, subtraction, multiplication, division).
-- Apply mathematical functions (absolute value, negatiation, checking value for compliance with different conditions).
+- Apply mathematical functions (absolute value, negotiation, checking value for compliance with different conditions).
 - Combine numeric operations with logic and loops to create complex, dynamic scripts.

 ## value